simoncarthew/MeerVision/Documents/MAKING SENSE OF WHERE I AM AT.md

 #### WHATS BEEN DONE
 * working yolo5 and yolo8 classes
 * working datamanager
 #### WHATS BEING DONE
 * trainer script
 #### WHAT NEEDS TO BE DONE
 * create functions for the models that output an array of bboxes for a given image
+* create an inference time testing function for every model
 * get the models running on the pi's
-* create an inference time testing function for every model
+* create a global inference time tester
 * fix mega detector class
 	* loads the models
 	* detects boxes
 	* combines with classifier
 	* figure out how to do evaluation

-* create a global inference time tester
-* decide what will be output by the processing button on the camera to determine what still needs to be done with the OD
-## CLASSIFICATION
+## CLASSIFIER
 #### WHAT NEEDS TO BE DONE
 * extract cut out images of meerkats (possibly in data manager)
 * data loader function on data manger